 - Duration of the Test: 3 hours - Total Marks: 100 - The question paper will consist of two parts: Part-A and Part-B. - Part-A is Compulsory for all the candidates.
 Part-A will contain 50 MCQs.
 For each correct answer, 1 mark will be awarded.
 For an incorrect answer, -1/3 mark will be awarded.
 No marks for unattended questions.
 Maximum marks will be 50 for Part-A. - Part-B will have four sections for different specializations.
 Each section will contain 10 MCQs including a field for choice justification.
 For each correct answer, 5 marks will be awarded.
-For an incorrect answer, -5/3 marks will be awarded.
 No marks for unattended questions.
 Maximum marks will be 50 for Part-B. Under Part-B, Candidate can take the test on any one Section only.